-This solo show by Othello De Souza-Hartley is notable amongst the Covid 19 era London exhibitions because of the body and architecture connection, poignant at a time when there is global focus on the relationship between the self and surrounding constructs.
-However, De Souza’s work brings together concepts he had developed well before the coronavirus pandemic.
+This solo show by Othello De Souza-Hartley is notable amongst the Covid 19 era London exhibitions because of the body and architecture connection, poignant at a time when there is heightened focus on the relationship between the self and the confining surrounds of our homes.
+However, De Souza’s work utilises concepts he had developed well before the coronavirus pandemic.

 He brings together the photography from his I Am and Masculinity series as well as the paintings from his Studies portfolio.
-He describes the exhibition as a discourse on the sexualisation of the male body and the architecture it resides in and that’s around it.
-Also, an examination of representations of female black beauty.
+He describes the exhibition as a discourse on the sexualisation of the male body and the architecture it resides in and that’s around it and also representations of female black beauty.
 There’s a candid excoriation of elements of memory in all the work.

 The naked black figures in the photographic work are occasionally foetal; lying on spotlit, cold, industrial or factory floors.
-They impart that focus on memory in a dyadic language: at once womblike but also estranged and cut off from all links to family, friend and community in a powerful examination of representations of black beauty and body.
+They impart that focus on memory in a dyadic language; almost womblike yet at the same time isolated and detached, in a powerful examination of representations of the black body and beauty.

 Othello said: ” My paintings are a visual diary of emotions while my photographic work is heavily inspired by architecture and interiors.”